Dante Spinotti

-Dante Spinotti, ASC, AIC is an Italian cinematographer.

-He is known mostly for his collaborations with directors Michael Mann and Brett Ratner.
+Dante Spinotti ASC, AIC (born 24 August 1943) is an Italian cinematographer, known for his collaborations with directors Michael Mann and Brett Ratner.

 He received Academy Award nominations for L.A.
 Confidential (1997) and The Insider (1999), and won a BAFTA Award for The Last of the Mohicans (1992).
-He has also won two Italian David di Donatello Awards and two Nastro d'Argento Awards.

-Biography
+Life and career

-Spinotti was born in the commune of Tolmezzo, in Northern Italian region of Friuli-Venezia Giulia, near the Austrian border.
-At the age of 11, he began experimenting with still photography with a camera inherited from his uncle, a cinematographer and director who specialized in documentaries and newsreels.
-He left high school early to work in the film industry in Kenya, driven by his skills in freehand drawing.
+Dante Spinotti was born in the commune of Tolmezzo, in Northern Italian region of Friuli-Venezia Giulia, near the Austrian border.
+At the age of 11, he began experimenting with still photography, using a camera inherited from his uncle (a cinematographer and director who specialized in documentaries and newsreels).
+Spinotti left high school early to work in the film industry in Kenya, driven by his skills in freehand drawing.

-His first work as a cinematographer was the 1972 television drama I Nicotera.
-His first film was Il minestrone (1981), directed by Sergio Citti.
-His early work included collaborations with noted Italian directors Lina Wertmüller (Softly, Softly) and Liliana Cavani (The Berlin Affair).
-He moved to the United States in 1986, entering a highly competitive Hollywood environment.
+Spinotti's first work as cinematographer was the 1972 television drama I Nicotera.
+His early work included collaborations with noted Italian directors like Lina Wertmüller and Liliana Cavani.

-Among the more notable films he has worked on are The Last of the Mohicans, Heat, L.A.
-Confidential, The Insider, Public Enemies, The Chronicles of Narnia: The Voyage of the Dawn Treader, I Saw the Light, and Ant-Man and the Wasp.
-Spinotti also was the cinematographer for many of Brett Ratner's films, such as Red Dragon (2002), After the Sunset (2004), X-Men: The Last Stand (2006), and Hercules (2014).

-Spinotti was the cinematographer on both adaptations of the novel Red Dragon by Thomas Harris: Michael Mann's 1986 adaptation, Manhunter, and Brett Ratner's 2002 adaptation.
+In 1986, Spinotti moved to the United States, forming collaborations with established American directors like Brett Ratner and Michael Mann.

-Spinotti has highlighted the meticulous preparation and collaborative spirit essential to his work, particularly with director Michael Mann.
-He also discussed the process of remastering classics like Heat and adapting to new technologies, such as using digital cinematography and even iPhones for certain shots to enhance storytelling.
+Spinotti has gone on record discussing the preparation and collaborative spirit essential to his work, particularly with director Michael Mann.
+He also discussed the process of remastering classics like Heat and adapting to new technologies, like digital cameras and even iPhones for certain shots to enhance storytelling.

-He is a member of the board of governors of the Academy of Motion Picture Arts and Sciences.
+Dante Spinotti is a member of the board of governors of the Academy of Motion Picture Arts and Sciences.
 He won the Golden Camera 300 award at the Manaki Brothers Film Festival in North Macedonia for lifetime achievement.
 In 2012, he received the American Society of Cinematographers's Lifetime Achievement Award.